 Product Dimensions: 9 x 20.5 x 14 inches

-Hubby chose the softsided suitcase.
-It is a bit larger than the one I took, and has two wheels.
-He slipped his laptop bag leeve over the luggage handle, and had no issues whatsoever on the cobblestone streets or on smooth streets.
+Hubby chose the soft-sided suitcase.
+It is a bit larger than the one I took and has two wheels.
+He slipped his laptop bag sleeve over the luggage handle and had no issues whatsoever on the cobblestone streets or on smooth streets.